OddOneOut/bwp-google-xml-sitemaps/readme.txt

 **For a complete feature list, please visit this [plugin's official page](http://betterwp.net/wordpress-plugins/google-xml-sitemaps/)**

 **Important Notes**

-If you encounter the 'Content Encoding Error' error page when trying to view a sitemap, please refer to the [FAQ section](http://betterwp.net/wordpress-plugins/google-xml-sitemaps/faq/) to know how to trace the actual error messages.
+If you have any problem using this plugin, refer to the [FAQ section](http://betterwp.net/wordpress-plugins/google-xml-sitemaps/faq/) for possible solutions, and workarounds.

+**Get in touch**

+* I'm available at [BetterWP.net](http://betterwp.net) and you can also follow me on [Twitter](http://twitter.com/0dd0ne0ut).
+* Check out [latest WordPress Tips and Ideas](http://feeds.feedburner.com/BetterWPnet) from BetterWP.net.

 **Languages**